Are Cities Making Animals Smarter?

 After teaching me to hand small bananas to several endangered purple-faced leaf monkeys—a species decimated by Colombo’s rapid urbanization—Bandara brought me to an industrial chest freezer outside a rickety office, opening it to show me a stack of dead animals preserved for future study.
 He dug a hand into the ice and pulled out a fishing cat.
 Solid as a rock, the spotted creature was locked into a folded position with its four paws together.
 When Bandara lifted it upright by a leg to unravel a protective cloth, its whole body held rigid in the air.

 The cat, a small female, had recently been hit by a car just outside the city.
-The rehabilitation center receives one or two fishing cats per month, Bandara explained, and most are already dead.
+The rehabilitation center receives one or two fishing cats a month, Bandara explained, and most are already dead.
 Cars and motorcycles are often the culprits.
 Bandara plunked the cat down before us on the grass.
 Frost speckled her paws and snout.
 Some blood was frozen around her mouth, and a deep wound on one of her thighs had turned blue during the freezing process.

 Some conservationists in Colombo speculate that Sri Lanka’s civil war actually protected fishing cats near the city.
 Though the violence dealt a major blow to wildlife in the country’s northern regions, where fighting was heavy and sustained, the sporadic bombings and other outbursts of violence in Colombo stunted the city’s growth while leaving the wetlands—and all their wild inhabitants—undisturbed for decades.
 Now, as Colombo expands, the animals that are adapting to the city also have to deal with its greatest peril: us.